Continuing Education Activity

 - Peripheral nerve stimulation (if neuromuscular blocking drugs are used)

 Isoflurane is metabolized to trifluoroacetic acid, which increases concern for renal impairment.
 Although, it has been shown that fluoride fluid levels may rise as much as 50 micromol/L without evidence of postoperative renal dysfunction.

 There has also been increased concern for neurotoxicity, especially in the developing brain.
 These effects have been seen in animal models, where it has been demonstrated that both intravenous and inhalational anesthesia promote neuronal apoptosis.
 Animal studies have also found some evidence of learning deficiencies and behavioral changes after undergoing anesthesia with intravenous or inhalational agents.
 It is hard to translate these effects from animals to humans due to different biological systems and the higher doses needed by animal species to produce the same anesthetic effect in human subjects.
 This has led to further investigations into the known neuroprotective and neurotoxic effects of volatile anesthetics.

 Enhancing Healthcare Team Outcomes

 Isoflurane should only be administered by qualified health professionals who have been trained in managing a patient under general anesthesia.
 Communication between the surgeon and the anesthesia provider is essential to time the emergence of the patient from general anesthesia appropriately.
 This is due to isoflurane's increased blood solubility coefficient leading to increased times for both induction of and emergence from general anesthesia.
-Teamwork is a large part of patient safety in the operating room and good communication will not only improve operating room efficiency but will also help to increase patient safety.
-(Level V)
+Interprofessional teamwork is a large part of patient safety in the operating room, and good communication will improve operating room efficiency and help increase patient safety.
+[Level 5]